aldiyanfarhan/aldiyanfarhan/README.md

-Enthusiast in website development, has experience developing company websites, project with friends, with advanced skills in PHP, HTML, SQL and Python.
-Have intermediate in Computer Vision and beginer in Data Science.
+Enthusiast in website development, has experience developing company websites, project with friends, having skills in PHP, HTML, SQL and Python for Data Science.
 Check My Porto At https://aldiyanfarhan.github.io/aldiyanfarhan/ (Under Development)